Image of ecology park - CGI artist impression - Wetland Discovery

 This engagement is running ahead of the formal consultation process led by the Local Planning Authority, which is expected later this year, subject to approval by the Strategic Planning Committee.

-This engagement will run ahead of the formal consultation process led by the Local Planning Authority, which is expected later this year, subject to approval by the Strategic Planning Committee.
+The formal consultation process is led by the Local Planning Authority, subject to approval by the Strategic Planning Committee.